Cruise to Bermuda Aug. 2-9, 2015 leaves from Cape Liberty, N.J.

 Tickets will go on sale Thursday, Aug.
 14 and start at just $20.

-Shawn Heilbron is in his first year as Director of Athletics at Stony Brook University after being named to the position on May 8, 2014.
+Shawn Heilbron is in his first year as Director of Athletics at Stony Brook University after President Samuel L. Stanley Jr., MD named himto the position on May 8, 2014.
 Heilbron, who for the past three years has been leading the Oregon State Athletics development program as Senior Associate Athletics Director and serving as a member of the management team for both the OSU Foundation and OSU Athletics, rose to the top of the candidate pool that included a number of highly qualified applicants from outstanding Division I athletic programs across the country, according to Dr. Stanley.

 "I am very excited to welcome Shawn Heilbron into the Stony Brook family, to lead our outstanding athletic program into the next chapter of its compelling and competitive Division I history," said President Stanley.
 "His experience in Division I athletics, his interest in preparing student-athletes, and his demonstrated success growing Division I programs offers Stony Brook the winning combination of attributes needed to take the Seawolves into the next era of competition and excellence."